 Join the author, Steve Henn, and CISO Antonella Commiato on Tuesday, November 19th for their Webinar: 7 Steps to InfoSec Peace of Mind.
 Use the link to find more information, including registration details.

 EXTEND Resources helps clients identify, catalog, and verify an organization’s data stores, assets, and processes, enabling the application of security protocols to prevent breaches.
-EXTEND’s proprietary platform, OnTrack®, is a web-based, all-in-one platform that guides information security resources in creating, deploying, and continuously improving a sound information security program based on an internationally-recognized standard.
+We use a variety of industry leading platforms that guide information security resources in creating, deploying, and continuously improving a sound information security program.
 Click here to learn more.